-Field Trip: Duluth & the Upper Midwest
+Field Trip: Duluth and the Upper Midwest

 Weekend trip, Fall 2007

 This was a field trip related to a Petrology course (GEOL 320).
 We learned the geologic history of the upper Midwest by observing outcrops near Lake Superior.
 Far from simply being a lake, Lake Superior is what remains of a time when North America almost split apart.
 Also in the area are remnants of tiny continents which slammed together to join a growing North American continent billions of years ago.
-This field trip was in association with the University of Minnesota, Duluth.
+This field trip was in association with the University of Minnesota-Duluth.

 Tilted beds at Thomson Dam.
 There are no mountains in Wisconsin today.
 However, folded, tilted rock lie this provides evidence of mountains that long ago eroded away.
 The rounded holes in the rocks are places in which organic matter was at one point trapped.
 Later the organic matter dissolved out, leaving a hole.